chrisfosterelli/akismet-api/docs/comments.md

 the snake case API attributes from Akismet into more idiomatic javascript variables.
 If you prefer the original, you can use them and they will work too.

-These are some key attributes that really help with accuracy:
+Provide as many of these as you can as it really helps with accuracy.

 | Parameter | Akismet API Name | Description |
 | --- | --- | --- |